 What do you find beneficial being a part of Sojoourn?

 Hands down, the community; the feeling that I don’t have a reason to do anything alone.
 For sure there is somebody out there who is or has been going through the same struggle as me.
 It can be really difficult to make new relationships, especially with the language barrier, so it is reassuring to be part of a community that is welcoming and helpful.

 It’s been a lifelong dream of mine to move to France, since I saw Disney’s “Beauty and the Beast” when I was just a kid.
 I fell in love with the lifestyle in Provence - all that bread!
 It’s a dream! haha.
 My partner and I, we considered a few other cities, did some research, but after our first weekend in Lyon we knew we definitely wanted to move here.
 We struggled quite a bit with the system of finding and renting out an apartment.
-Unfortunately, Sojoourn didn’t exist yet when we arrived.
+Unfortunately, Sojoourn didn’t exist yet when we arrived and they couldn't help us out with finding our home.
 Having a checklist before moving here would have been great.
 For example: to know what paperwork we need to fill out and information about the neighbourhoods.
 And, if I were to do it all again, I would have increased my level of French before arrival.
 It really is the only language to get things done around here.